The 4M Learning and Growth Model

 Probably the strongest of the 4Ms is Mastery, or to be more precise Mastery Experiences.
 There are two types of mastery experiences: Simulated and Real World.

 Simulated Experiences attempt to emulate the real world in ways that are risk free.
 Think of a flight simulator for training pilots.
-Where the potential for failure is high, and the consequences are potentiality catastrophic, then learning simulations are worth exploring.
-But even when such risk/impact factors are not so high, you can find yourself engaging in simulations.
+Where the potential for failure is high, and the consequences are potentiality catastrophic, then learning simulations are strongly advised.
+But even when such risk/impact factors are not so high, you can find yourself engaging in learning simulations.
 For example, when you attend a course or workshop and take part in a role play, then you are availing of a mastery experience that is simulated.

 Real World Experiences are much more powerful - because there is more risk involved, the stakes are higher and we tend to apply ourselves more intensely than we do in simulations.
 This is where the need for timely feedback is vitally important.
 Practicing without feedback leaves us stuck and increases the chances of repeating failed behaviours.